sorensen/tendon.js/readme.md

 1. Listen to the `model` events; `sync`, `change:menuItems`, and `change:activeItem`
 2. Update the innerHTML content using the results of the template from `tendon-template` attribute.
    The template will be called with the `context` provided on initialization
-3. Listen to all child `li` element changes via the `tendon-listen-to` attribute
+3. Listen to all child `li` element changes via the `tendon-listen` attribute
 4. Publish any changes found by setting the `model:activeItem` prop, aka `model.set('activeItem')`
 5. Trigger an render on initialization via `tendon-auto-render`